ahumanlobster/ahumanlobster.github.io/README.md

 * A lawyer by training, an artist by heart.
 * My belief: you don't need a brush to be an artist.
 All you need is perspective.
-* Right now, I'm exploring my own art language.
+* Right now, I'm exploring my own form of art expression.
 Writing is one of them, but there can be so many more.
 * I write to learn and clear my mind.
 Curiosity is my primary fuel.
 * [Paul Graham](http://www.paulgraham.com), [Masayoshi Son](https://en.wikipedia.org/wiki/Masayoshi_Son), [Oki Sato](https://www.nendo.jp/en/) and [MC Escher](https://mcescher.com) have been my biggest intellectual influences so far.